 There are two kinds of match: Cash Match and In-Kind Match.
 Match is subject to the same statutes, rules, regulations, and guidelines applicable to the use of the MVCPA funding.

 3.4.8.1 Cash Match

-MVCPA requires all grantees to contribute a minimum of 20% cash match.
+MVCPA requires all grantees to contribute a minimum of 20% cash match, unless otherwise specified.

 Cash match is: